EstiloFutbol/EstiloFutbol/docs/setup.md

 To verify that everything is working correctly:

-1. Open your browser and navigate to the frontend URL (e.g., `http://localhost:8080`)
+1. Open your browser and navigate to `http://localhost:8000` (the backend now serves the frontend directly)
-2. You should see the Estilo Futbol application interface
+2. You should see the Estilo Futbol application interface with all features working
 3. The application should be able to fetch data from the backend API
+4. Test the new player heat map functionality in the Statistics tab

+### New Features Available

+The application now includes:

+- **Player Heat Maps**: Interactive visualization of player positioning data
+- **Enhanced Statistics**: Expanded analytics capabilities
+- **Improved UI**: Better responsive design and user experience
+- **Static File Serving**: Frontend is now served directly by the FastAPI backend

 ### Testing the Backend Health Check